-Self-hypnosis, also known as auto-hypnosis, can refer to a form of hypnosis that we can perform on ourselves, as well as the process of putting ourselves into a self-induced hypnotic state of deep relaxation and suggestion.
+Self-hypnosis, also known as auto-hypnosis, can refer to a form of hypnosis that we can perform on ourselves, as well as the process of putting ourselves into a hypnotic state of deep relaxation and suggestion or trance.

 It is used most commonly to help reinforce new, more positive habits, break unhealthy behaviour patterns, or to change your outlook.
 Self-hypnosis can be used alongside sessions with a qualified, experienced hypnotherapist to help reinforce new ideas and behaviours, or by yourself to try and facilitate change.